-The parties may each have an Advisor of their choice present with them for all meetings, interviews, and hearings within the resolution process, if they so choose.
-The parties may select whoever they wish to serve as their Advisor as long as the Advisor is eligible and available.
+The parties may each have an Advisor16 of their choice present with them for all meetings, interviews, and hearings within the resolution process, if they so choose.
+The parties may select whoever they wish to serve as their Advisor as long as the Advisor is eligible and available.17 a.
+Who Can Serve as an Advisor

-Choosing an Advisor who is also a witness in the process creates potential for bias and conflict-ofinterest.
+Choosing an Advisor who is also a witness in the process creates potential for bias and conflict-of-interest.
 A party who chooses an Advisor who is also a witness can anticipate that issues of potential bias will be explored by the hearing Decision-Maker(s).